jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week2_prompting.md

 - Read from section 4.3 (bottom page 23 to middle page 24), but stop before 4.3.2
 - Read section 8 Conclusion on page 58.

-From these 8 pages, we'll and using AI in class, we'll grok the key Figures and concepts in class
+From these 8 pages, we'll dissect and learn to use AI in claass to understand the key Figures and concepts.

 * [A Survey of Context Engineering for Large Language Models](https://arxiv.org/pdf/2507.13334)